-- Scrub and trim the beets, leaving about one inch of the tops on and rootlets intact.
+- Scrub the beets and rinse well.
+Trim the beets, leaving the rootlets intact and about one inch of the tops.

-- Place each beet on a square of foil and drizzle with about 1/2 teaspoon of olive oil; rub the oil over the surface of the beets.
-Bring the corners of the foil up around the beets and twist to seal.
+- Place a beet on a square of foil and drizzle with about 1/2 teaspoon of olive oil; rub the oil over the surface of the beet.
+Bring the corners of the foil up around the beet and twist to seal.
 Repeat with the remaining beets.

-- When they're cool enough to handle, trim ends and slip the skins off.
+- When they're cool enough to handle, remove the foil.
+Trim top and roots and slip the skins off.
 Use in a recipe or slice and eat!

 Slice or dice the roasted beets and use them as a side dish, or add them to a salad.
-Use red beets or golden beets.
-Be on the lookout for other interesting varieties!
+Use red beets or golden beets in the recipe, and be on the lookout for other interesting varieties!
 There's the two-tone Chioggia beet, and you might even find white beets in some markets.

 How to Freeze Roasted Beets